rniemeyer07/Reservoir_Model/Documentation.md

 <img src="https://github.com/rniemeyer07/Reservoir_Model/blob/master/figures/Analytical_Solar.png" width="400">

 ####6.
 Conclusions:
 We used previous conceptions of reservoir models to develop a simple two-layer reservoir model.
 Based on our numerical and analytical tests, our model indeed performs quite well.
-The ultimate goal for this model is to incorporated into distributed river and river temperature modeling schemes that use VIC, RVIC, and RBM (see [UW-Hydro webiste](http://uw-hydro.github.io/) for description of these models).
+The ultimate goal for this model is to incorporated into distributed river and river temperature modeling schemes that use VIC, RVIC, and RBM (see [UW-Hydro code site](http://uw-hydro.github.io/code/) for description of these models).
 This reservoir model should indeed be useful for this and other applications to simulate temperature in reservoirs.

 ####Citations:
 Benoit, G. & Hemond, H.F.
 (1996) Vertical eddy diffusion calculated by the flux gradient method: Significance of sediment-water heat exchange.
 Limnology and oceanography, 41, 157–168.